-You must also be acquainted with the drones nowadays along with the radio controlled helicopters that are also being put to great use at the airports.
+You must also be acquainted with the drones nowadays along with the radio-controlled helicopters that are also being put to great use at the airports.
 In this post, we will be discussing the differences among drones, military UAVs and helicopters so that you know what people are talking about.
 If you are planning to purchase a hobby drone or a radio controlled helicopter as a gift, this extensive list of the best RC helicopters would come in handy along with the top 10 drones for kids.
+Before drone versus helicopter, we must see whether a helicopter can be a drone or vice versa.

 Is it possible for a helicopter to be a drone?